Constraining the position of the knee in the galactic cosmic ray spectrum with ultra-high-energy diffuse $\gamma$-rays: Introduction

-Based on above discussions, there possibly exists a new component beyond PeV energy in the individual nuclear spectrum.
-In this work, we discuss the extra-component in PeV energy and calculate its contribution to the diffuse $\gamma$-ray.
+Based on the above discussion, we study the compatibility between diffuse $\gamma$-ray emission and the local measurements of light component spectra of CRs.
+Both the KASCADE and Tibet measurements will be discussed.
 The paper is organized as follows.
-Section 2 gives model description, Section 3 presents the calculated results and Section 4 describes the conclusion.
+Section 2 gives the model description.
+Section 3 presents the calculated results.
+We conclude our work in Section 4.